smastrom/vue-use-active-scroll/README.md

 ## Without hash navigation

-Prevent the default anchor click behavior and use _scrollIntoView_ method to scroll to a target (or a custom scroll library).
+If you don't want the hash to be pushed to the URL, prevent the default behavior in your click handler any JS method to scroll to the target.

 ```vue
 <script setup>